Black History Month

 Black History Month Programs

 The Scarsdale Public Library is celebrating Black History Month across all age ranges.
-From an intergenerational virtual reading of powerful works to a story about an innovative engineer who invented a popular children's toy, there is something for all ages.
+From an intergenerational virtual reading of powerful works, to talented musicians, to a story about an innovative artist, there is something for all ages.

 Virtual: Scarsdale Reads